ABOUT & TRACK FACTS

-Carteret County Speedway is 4/10-mile in length with eight degrees (8°) of banking in the turns and four degrees (4°) of banking on the straightaways.
-The low banking and the wide, sweeping corners makes the track more of a driver’s racetrack.
+Carteret County Speedway, formerly sanctioned by NASCAR, features eight degrees (8°) of banking in the turns and four degrees (4°) of banking on the straightaways.
+The low banking and wide sweeping corners make the track a favorite of drivers and fans throughout the Carolinas.

-However, Carteret County Speedway is more than just a racetrack.
-For racers and fans, it’s a racing paradise.
-Located just a few miles away from Emerald Isle, North Carolina, the track is also a museum of racing history with memorabilia collected over decades surrounding the speedway.
+However, Carteret County Speedway is more than just a racetrack: It’s a racing paradise.
+Located just a few miles away from the beautiful beaches of Emerald Isle, North Carolina, the track features an adjacent campsite with full RV hookups and MoonShiner’z Cafe, an infield restaurant decorated with racing memorabilia collected over several decades.